Set small goals to make big wins

 On top of being on track to your reach dreams, achieving small, bite-sized goals also adds to your happiness.
 According to a journal studying dopamine cells, they found that dopamine plays a role in functions like paying attention, staying motivated and making decisions.

 So instead of leaving the future to, well, the future, start saving for your long-term financial goal(s), today.
-And remember to think small to win big.
+You may also want to try "No Spend Days".
+Having days where you don't spend any money, may translate into some savings and even help you reach some financial goals.
+Remember to think small to win big.